ecohealthalliance/grits-api/README.md

 	# The -debug flag will run a celery worker synchronously in the same process,
 	# so you can debug without starting a separate worker process.
 	$ python server.py

-## Full setup with virtualenv

-These instructions will get `grits-api` working under a Python virtualenv.

-First, choose a `WORKSPACE` for your Git checkouts.

-    export WORKSPACE=~

-Checkout grits-api and copy the default configuration.

-    cd $WORKSPACE
-    git clone git@github.com:ecohealthalliance/grits-api.git
-    cd grits-api
-    cp config.sample.py config.py

-If you do not have `virtualenv`, first install it globally.

-    sudo pip install virtualenv

-Now create and enter the virtual environment.
-All `pip` and `python` commands from here should be run from within the environment.
-Leave the environment with the `deactivate` command.

-    virtualenv venv
-    source venv/bin/activate

-Install `grits-api` dependencies and `nose`.

-    pip install -r requirements.txt
-    pip install nose

-Checkout and install `annie`.

-    cd $WORKSPACE
-    git clone git@github.com:ecohealthalliance/annie.git
-    cd annie
-    pip install -r requirements.txt
-    python setup.py install

-Import Geonames data into Mongo and prepare the training data.

-    cd $WORKSPACE/grits-api
-    ./import_geonames.sh
-    python train.py

-Start a celery worker.

-    celery worker -A tasks -Q priority --loglevel=INFO --concurrency=2

-Start the server.

-    python server.py

 # Testing